PaulDVS/Broker-Insights/README.md

 Source code
     The database is contained in the database folder.
 The v2 folder contains the correct, up to date version of the database.
-    The backend was created in the Eclipse IDE using Java.
+    The backend was created in the Eclipse IDE using Java 11.
 It is located in the /source code/Broker-Insights-Backend/ file.
-    The frontend was created in the Eclipse IDE using Java.
+    The frontend was created in the Eclipse IDE using Java 11.
 It is located in the /source code/Broker-Insights-Frontend/ file.
         The HTML part of the frontend is part of the Java project, and by running the java project will be displayed.

 Access requirements.